alephium/www/src/content/blog/2023-03-21_DEX-Prototype-Live-on-Testnet-bac5e7d095ce/index.md

 description: 'Proof-of-Concept to showcase dApps building on Alephium'
 ---

-Proof-of-Concept to showcase dApps building on Alephium

----

 ### DEX Prototype Live on Testnet

 #### Proof-of-Concept to showcase dApps building on Alephium